kestra-io/docs/docs/developer-guide/templates/README.md

     format: "{{ parent.outputs.args.renamedStore }}"
 ```

-It will produce a flow same that this one :
+It will produce a flow similar to this one:

 ```yaml
 id: with-template